evannjohnson/teletype-ev/docs/quickstart.md

 A *SCENE* is a complete set of scripts and patterns.
 Stored in flash, scenes can be saved between sessions.
 Many scenes ship as examples.
 On startup, the last used scene is loaded by Teletype.

-Access the SCENE menu using `ESCAPE`.
-The bracket keys (`[` and `]`) navigate between the scenes.
+Access the SCENE menu using ESCAPE.
+The bracket keys ([ and ]) navigate between the scenes.
 Use the up/down arrow keys to read the scene *text*.
-This text will/should describe what the scene does generally along with input/output functions. `ENTER` will load the selected scene, or `ESCAPE` to abort.
+This text will/should describe what the scene does generally along with input/output functions.
+ENTER will load the selected scene, or ESCAPE to abort.

-To save a scene, hold `ALT` while pushing `ESCAPE`.
+To save a scene, hold ALT while pushing ESCAPE.
 Use the brackets to select the destination save position.
 Edit the text section as usual-- you can scroll down for many lines.
-The top line is the name of the scene. `ALT-ENTER` will save the scene to flash.
+The top line is the name of the scene.
+ALT-ENTER will save the scene to flash.

 ### Keyboard-less Scene Recall

 To facilitate performance without the need for the keyboard, scenes can be recalled directly from the module's front panel.

-* Press the `SCENE RECALL` button next to the USB jack on the panel.
+* Press the *SCENE RECALL* button next to the USB jack on the panel.
-* Use the `PARAM` knob to highlight your desired preset.
+* Use the *PARAM* knob to highlight your desired preset.
-* Hold the `SCENE RECALL` button for 1 second to load the selected scene.
+* Hold the *SCENE RECALL* button for 1 second to load the selected scene.

 ### Init Script